hudecof/ansible_box_info/README.md

 ## Requirements

-This role requires Ansible 1.4 or higher, and platform requirements are listed in the metadata file.
+This role requires Ansible 2.1 or higher, and platform requirements are listed in the meta data file.
 It should work also with lower version, but I have never tested it.

 ## Role Variables